 One of the biggest talking points in the pro bono world recently has been New York's adoption of a new hours requirement.
-On May 1, 2012, New York's Chief Judge Jonathan Lippman announced that all applicants for admission to the New York Bar from January 2015 would be required to have completed 50 hours of pro bono.
-Go online to read more about the impact of this.
+On May 1, 2012, New York's then-Chief Judge Jonathan Lippman announced that all applicants for admission to the New York Bar from January 2015 would be required to have completed 50 hours of pro bono.

 What sort of pro bono work is on offer?

 The opportunities for pro bono work may as well be endless; some firms have an enormous list of options, and strongly encourage associates to bring in their own projects from outside.
 Others are more limited in their range, working closely with a couple of organizations or insisting that juniors only take on pro bono work that complements their practice area.
 A lack of pro bono options is a regular grumble among our transactional-focused associates.

 That said, in the past few years we've spoken to associates involved in a whole range of fascinating projects, like assisting with Hurricane Sandy relief efforts, volunteering for a presidential election protection helpline to combat corruption, defending families who are having their homes foreclosed, and helping survivors of sex trafficking have their convictions for prostitution overturned (to name but a few).